francelico/deep-reinforcement-learning/p2_continuous-control/REPORT_CONTINUOUS_CONTROL.md

 ## Hyperparameters

 Three different sets of hyperparameters were used to train the agents.
 They are reported in Table 1 to 3 below.
 The next section will compare the difference in performance between the three sets of parameters.
+The parameters in bold are the one that were changed from the previous set.

 <ins>Table 1: Training parameters set 1.</ins>